10 – High Wire

-Classic rock history is filled with great bands that never made it that big because they either broke up way too soon or just never got the right amount of publicity from their record companies to give them that extra push to help them find a mass audience.
-In the 1980s there was no internet, so if a record company didn’t spend the money advertising a band, it was very hard to break a group with a hit single or exposure on MTV.
+Classic rock history is filled with great bands that never made it that big because they either broke up way too soon or never got the right amount of publicity from their record companies to give them that extra push to help them find a mass audience.
+In the 1980s, there was no internet, so if a record company didn’t spend the money advertising a band, breaking a group with a hit single or exposure on MTV was challenging.
 Badlands was one of those groups.
-Hands down, they were one of the best bands you may have never heard.
-Of course many rock fans have heard of the band Badlands as the group has a huge fan base that loves to talk about this great band.
+Hands down, they were one of the best bands you may have ever heard.
+Of course, many rock fans have heard of the band Badlands, as the group has a huge fan base that loves to talk about this great band.
 Another reason many classic rock fans know the group is because of the musicians that made up the band.

 Badlands was first formed in the late 1980s by Ozzy Osbourne guitarist Jake E Lee.
-Right of the bat(no pun intended, well maybe…) the group would have a fan base because of the popularity of Ozzy Osbourne and his guitarist.
-The Ozzy Osbourne Black Sabbath connection went even further as the group’s lead singer Ray Gillen had sung lead vocals in Black Sabbath in the mid 1980s.
-Another short term member of Black Sabbath from the mid 1980s is drummer Eric Singer who would man the drum seat in Badlands.
-Kiss fans are well aware of the work of Eric Singer who joined Kiss in the 1990s.
+Right off the bat(no pun intended, well maybe…), the group would have a fan base because of the popularity of Ozzy Osbourne and his guitarist.
+The Ozzy Osbourne Black Sabbath connection went even further as the group’s lead singer, Ray Gillen, sang lead vocals in Black Sabbath in the mid-1980s.
+Another short-term member of Black Sabbath from the mid-1980s is drummer Eric Singer, who would man the drum seat in Badlands.
+Kiss fans are well aware of the work of Eric Singer, who joined Kiss in the 1990s.
 Rounding out the band was bass player Greg Chaisson.

 The original Badlands albums went quickly out of print.
-They became much sought after raising the prices of the cds that could be found through the roof.
-The original Badlands CD sold for very high prices on ebay and Amazon all through the late 90s and early 2000s.
-Badlands was one really special band.
+They became much sought after, raising the prices of the CDs that could be found through the roof.
+The original Badlands CD sold for very high prices on eBay and Amazon throughout the late 90s and early 2000s.
+Badlands was one extraordinary band.
 If you have never heard of them, we think this Top 10 Badlands songs list will really turn you on to some great music.

 # 10 – High Wire

-We open up our top 10 Badlands songs list with the cranking song entitled “High Wire.”
-We wanted to start this list out with a killer song and “High Wire is most definitely killer.
+We open our top 10 Badlands songs list with the cranking song “High Wire.”
+We wanted to start this list with a killer song, “High Wire is most definitely killer.
 Listen to that guitar.
 Ray Gillen sounds like Robert Plant.
-The band has a most definite Led Zeppelin feel as their songs are very much riff based.
+The band has a most definite Led Zeppelin feel, as their songs are riff-based.
 This one reminds us a little of “Black Dog.”
 The song was released on the band’s debut album entitled Badlands.
-“High Wire,” was the album’s opening track.
+“High Wire” was the album’s opening track.

 # 9 -Whiskey Dust

-Continuing with our top 10 Badlands songs list we take a listen to the great song entitled “Whiskey Dust.”
-The song was released on the album entitled Voodoo Highway.
-The album was released in 1991.
-This riveting track seems to be very much inspired by the sounds of AC/DC with a little bit of Creedence Clearwater mixed in.
+Continuing with our list of the top 10 Badlands songs, we will listen to the great song “Whiskey Dust.”
+The song was released on the 1991 album Voodoo Highway.
+This riveting track seems to be inspired by the sounds of AC/DC with a little bit of Creedence Clearwater mixed in.

 # 8 – Healer

-In the number eight spot on our top 10 Badlands songs list we present the riff-roaring song entitled “Healer.”
-The song was released on the album entitled Dusk.
-This album filled with demos actually sounds really good.
+In the number eight spot on our top 10 Badlands songs list, we present the riff-roaring song “Healer.”
+The song was released on the album Dusk.
+This album, filled with demos, actually sounds really good.
 One can hear how the grunge scene had started to affect the band.
 This one sounds a little like Soundgarden.
-“Healer,” was the album’s opening track.
+“Healer was the album’s opening track.

 # 7 – “Fire and Rain”